-Each content type created provides its own entry in the Contents menu, which can be used to maintain the individual contents.
+Each content type created provides its own entry in the Contents menu, which is used to maintain the individual contents.

-To create a content, click on the Add item button (1), the mask with the individual fields that you have previously defined when creating the content type will open.
+To create a content, click on the Add item button (1), a window opens.
+This shows the individual fields that you have previously defined while creating the content type.

 After you have filled in the individual fields and saved the window, a corresponding content page will be created.

-In the frontend you reach the content overview via the url your-shop.com/name-of-the-content-type, a single content page via your-shop.com/name-of-the-content-type/title-of-content.
+In the frontend you reach the content overview through the url your-shop.com/name-of-the-content-type, a single content page via your-shop.com/name-of-the-content-type/title-of-content.

 Please note that thumbnails are used to display the images on the detail page of the content.
 If the images you want to use are stored in an album of the media manager for which no thumbnail sizes have been defined yet, it is necessary to create them.

-How this is possible is described in the documentation for the Media Manager.
+How to do this is described in the documentation for the Media Manager.

-If you create a content type and thus a backend module is created, this is initially only available in one language in the backend.
-To make the names of the fields available for other languages as well, snippets are automatically generated when you create a field.
-You can then use them to translate the text.
+If you create a content type, a new backend module is created in the language that you used.
+To make the names of the fields available for other languages, snippets are automatically generated when you create a field.
+Use these to translate the text.
 The snippets are stored for each content type in a separate subdirectory and you can find them in the snippet administration under Namespaces/backend/custom "nameofmodule".

 In addition to the name of the field, you can also change the help and support text here.To translate the entry in the Content menu, the entry CustomNamedesModuls/index is available under backend/index/view/main.